 Through this technique, one can ensure that they’re focusing more on the tough part of the lesson and lessening their focus on topics they’ve already mastered, and efficiently using their study time.

 Some professors may inevitably use technical terms or highfalutin words that make students struggle to understand the subject matter.
 Hence, when learners study, they tend to spend so long on that particular topic.

 Some students apply the “Notebook method” by Richard Feynman, a known theoretical physicist, to resolve this issue.
 Like other undergraduates, he also experienced such difficulties in some of his lessons.
 So, he came up with an effective study technique that involves breaking down his thoughts and writing them in a notebook.

 While he was in Princeton, he would write down what he doesn’t understand for every subject.
 And he would later add new details to it if he comes across any related information that can expand his understanding of the topic.
-Additionally, Feynman was able to identify the learning gaps while he organized all his notes to make it cohesive content.
+Additionally, Feynman was able to identify the learning gaps while he organized all his notes to make them cohesive content.

 Today, several students have adapted to such methods to help them grasp the concept of their difficult subjects and make it easy to recall when they study for test prep.
 When writing down all the information gathered, the student can identify what else is missing and gauge how well they know the topic.
 This is useful when they sort through other sources to find the lacking details of the subject.

 Students get back to their notes and review the practice tests, but most don’t follow a systematic flow of which topics to cover.
 Some would only deal with the most challenging topic and ignore the easy ones.
 Practice makes perfect, the adage says, and rightly so!
 Going over your lecture notes significantly helps achieve better performance.
 There are multiple ways to work on a problem or practice a skill, blocking, and interleaving methods.